Home Inspection Cost in Maryland

-No matter if you’re a prospective home buyer, real estate agent, or even selling your home, it pays to schedule an inspection with a certified and licensed home inspector in Maryland.
+No matter if you’re a prospective home buyer, real estate agent, or even selling your home, it pays to schedule a professional home inspection with a certified and licensed home inspector in Maryland to avoid thousands of dollars in unexpected repairs.

-With an inspection from a qualified professional home inspector, you may be leaving future costs and fees up to chance, and leaving yourself in the dark about any potential issues with your present or future home.
+Without an inspection from a qualified professional home inspector, you may be leaving future costs and fees up to chance, and leaving yourself in the dark about any potential issues with your present or future home.
+Items like roof leaks, leaky basements, defective smoke detectors, or faulty electrical systems can be unexpected surprises for new home owners.
+Our inspectors look closely to evaluate the home for these defects and others and provide you with detailed reports of their findings.

 • The interior/exterior finishes